 Directed by: Sylvain White

-Red Tails is a 2012 American war film directed by Anthony Hemingway in his feature film directorial debut, and starring Terrence Howard and Cuba Gooding Jr. The film is about the Tuskegee Airmen, a group of African-American United States Army Air Forces servicemen during World War II.
+Red Tails is a 2012 American film directed by Anthony Hemingway in his feature film directorial debut, and starring Terrence Howard and Cuba Gooding Jr. The film is about the Tuskegee Airmen, a group of African-American United States Army Air Forces servicemen during WWII.
 The characters in the film are fictional, although based on real individuals.
 The film was produced by Lucasfilm and released by 20th Century Fox.
 John Ridley wrote the screenplay.
-Additional material was shot the following year with executive producer George Lucas as director and Aaron McGruder as writer of the reshoots.
-It was filmed in March and July 2009.
-Red Tails was a personal project for Lucas, one that ...more on Wikipedia
+Additional material was shot the following year with executive producer George Lucas as director and Aaron McGruder as writer of the reshoots. ...more on Wikipedia